MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-extension-key-vault-trace.md

 App key vault telemetry gathers information about the acquisition of secrets in Azure Key Vaults by extensions at runtime.
 Extensions can be configured to retrieve secrets from one or key vaults.

-There are various reasons retrieving secret might fail, for example, The gathered data can help you identify, troubleshoot, and resolve issues with per-tenant extensions.
+The app key vault secret process has two operations: *initialization* and *retrieval*.
+The telemetry data provides information about the success or failure for each of these operations.
+There are various conditions that cause a failure.
+The failure messages provide insight into the cause of the failure, helping you identify, troubleshoot, and resolve issues.

+- Initialization is the first stage.
+This stage verifies the configuration of the app key vault provider in the extension and on the service.
+To give you a better understanding idea of what happens in this stage, here are some conditions that cause failures:

+    - The extension doesn't specify a key vault in it's app.json file.
+    - The Azure Key Vault Client Identity settings are incorrect.
+For example, like the application (client) ID of the key vault reader application in Azure.
+    - The Business Central Server lacks permission to the private key of the Azure Key Vault client certificate.

+- Retrieval is the second stage, and occurs after a successful initialization.
+In this stage, the service tries to get a secret from a specified key vault.
+Some conditions that cause failures include:

+    - The secret name requested by the extension is missing or not valid.
+    -
+    - The Azure Key Vault Client Identity settings are incorrect.
+For example, like the application (client) ID of the key vault reader application in Azure.
+    - The Business Central Server lacks permission to the private key of the Azure Key Vault client certificate.

 For more information about using key vault secrets with extensions, see [App Key Vaults with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Extensions](extension-key-vault.md).

 ## <a name="initializedsuccess"></a>App Key Vault secret initialization succeeded